szywski/Arduino_basement/README.md

 ### Elements
 This contraption which obviously uses Arduino board also consist of:
--RGB LED unit
+* RGB LED unit
--Photoresistor a.k.a light sensor
+* Photoresistor a.k.a light sensor
--LM35 or another decent temperature sensor
+* M35 or another decent temperature sensor
--some wireing
+* some wireing
--couple of resistors 220 Ohm --> LED, 1k --> photoresistor
+* couple of resistors 220 Ohm --> LED, 1k --> photoresistor
 (for photoresistor it dosen't really matter how much resistance there is)